 The biggest festivals in Central Asia are listed here; a more complete overview is in the country pages linked below.
 Islamic holidays are not mentioned below because they change every year.
 The biggest one is Eid-al Adha, Kurbon Eid or Kurban Bayram (Feast of Sacrifice).
-Ramadan is not observed by general society in Central Asia.

 A word of warning: festivals in Central Asia are, on the whole, very badly organised.
-I have never attended a festival where all events actually happened, let alone on time, or in the place they were advertised.
+We have never attended a festival where all events actually happened, let alone on time, or in the place they were advertised.
 Then again, all events except one listed below are free.

 November – February

 It’s the time for winter sports, like skiing, snowshoeing and ice skating, but also eagle hunting and buzkashi.

 Nauryz/Navrus/Nooruz/… (21st of March) is the biggest festival of the year, celebrated in all Central Asian republics, Kurdish Turkey and Iran.
 Expect big feasts, dancing and concerts on squares and buzkashki games.
 Weather-wise, late March is the best time to visit Uzbekistan and Southern Tajikistan, as well as Turkmenistan’s Karakum, which then experiences a short blossom.

 Bishkek Jazz Festival (April).
 3 days of jazz music across Bishkek, with musicians from Central Asia, US and Europe.

 Turkmenistan’s Horse Day.
 (Last Sunday of April).
 Celebrates the famous Ahal Tekke horses from Turkmenistan.
 Horse races abound around the country’s hippodromes.